dengbowen2017/RenderingDEMO/README.md

 # RenderingDEMO

 ## Outline
-This is my simple game engine.
+This is a simple game engine I make.
 For now, it can support OpenGL and DirectX11 only on Windows.

 ![preview](doc/preview.png)